AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_firenet.html.markdown

 -> **NOTE:** `egress_enabled` - Default value is false for associating firewall instance to FireNet.
 Only true is supported for associating FQDN gateway to FireNet.

+* `manage_firewall_instance_association` - (Optional) Enable this attribute to manage firewall associations in-line.
+If set to true, in-line `firewall_instance_association` blocks can be used.
+If set to false, all firewall associations must be managed via standalone `aviatrix_firewall_instance_association` resources.
+Default value: true.
+Valid values: true or false.
+Available as of provider version R2.18+.

 ### Firewall Association

 -> **NOTE:** `firewall_instance_association` - If associating FQDN gateway to FireNet, `single_az_ha` needs to be enabled for the FQDN gateway.